 The program has two specific aims:

-The program co-leaders, Myles Cockburn, PhD, and Jennifer Unger, PhD, have complementary recognized expertise in cancer prevention and cancer survivorship.
+The program co-leaders, Myles Cockburn, PhD, and Jennifer Tsui, PhD, have complementary recognized expertise in cancer prevention and cancer survivorship.
 The 34 CCR members represent three schools and eight departments.
 In recent years, CR members obtained multiple K, R, and U grant awards, many in close collaboration with TACS and CE, the Office of Community Outreach and Engagement (COE), and the new Population Research and Data Science Shared Resources.
 Large collaborative grants led by CCR members address the cancer burden in the catchment area, including the renewed NCI U54 Tobacco Center for Regulatory Science (TCORS), the NIH U01 to develop mHealth interventions, and the NIH P30 on environmental risks for obesity in Hispanics.
 Recent achievements of the program include: Selected transformative achievements include: